AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ```

 ##MarketPhases
-**The installation of the Technical Analysis Package is required in order to access this indicator.**
+**The installation of the Dow Theory Standard or Professional Package is required in order to access this indicator.**

 ### Description
 The Market Phases Indicator is another important component of the Technical Analysis Package, and is based on integrated trend detection for the various relevant trading market phases.